bzweig633/bzweig633.github.io/cv.md

 ### Publications:

+"'This Prompt Contains Prohibited Words': Language, Ekphrasis, and the Limits of the Generative Imagination," International Journal for Digital Art History," (2025), [Available here](https://doi.org/10.11588/dahj.2025.10.101535)

 “Hyperformalism: Notes on Machine Vision and Art Historical Method,” Critical Digital Art History, ed.
 Anna Dahlgren and Amanda Wasielewski (Intellect Books, 2024), 146-166.

 “The Hanging of Judas in Chicago and the End of An Image,” Source: Notes in the History of Art, Vol. 42, No. 3 (2023), 179-188